Pylons/pylons/pylons/docs/en/forms.rst

 There are many other helpers for text formatting, container objects, statistics, and for dividing large query results into pages.
-See the WebHelpers documentation to choose the helpers you'll need.
+See the :mod:`WebHelpers documentation <webhelpers>` to choose the helpers you'll need.

 .. _file_uploads: